 Associations must give 48 hours’ notice:

 An association must give notice to its members of meetings of the board of directors (after developer control ends) by newsletter, conspicuous posting or any other reasonable means at least 48 hours in advance of the meeting.
-The notice must state the date, time, purpose and place of the meeting.
-The notice of any meeting must state the purpose for which the meeting is called.
-Our firm suggests providing a detailed agenda with the notice of meeting to meet this requirement.
+The notice must state the date, time, place and purpose of the meeting.
+As the notice of any meeting must state the purpose for which the meeting is called, our firm recommends providing a detailed agenda with the notice of meeting to meet this requirement.

 Any portion of a meeting may be closed if that closed portion of the meeting is limited to consideration of one or more of the topics in the list below.
 Before entering the executive session, the board shall identify the section below that authorized the board to close the meeting: